pipecraft2/user_guide/doc/example_analyses_DADA2_16S.rst

 ____________________________________________________

 Here, we applied also **"CURATE ASV TABLE"** process.
-Therefore, our final outputs of the pipeline is in the ``ASVs_out.dada2/curated`` directory.
+Therefore, our final outputs of the pipeline are in the ``ASVs_out.dada2/curated`` directory.

 ``ASVs_out.dada2/curated`` directory contains **ASVs_table_TagJumpFilt.txt** file.
-This represents the ASV table after the tag-jump filtering, where the **1st column** represents ASV identifiers (sha1 encoded), **2nd column** is the sequence of and ASV, and all the following columns represent number of sequences in the corresponding sample (sample name is taken from the file name).
+This represents the ASV table after the tag-jump filtering, where the **1st column** represents ASV identifiers (sha1 encoded), **2nd column** is the sequence of an ASV, and all the following columns represent number of sequences in the corresponding samples (sample name is taken from the file name).
 This is tab delimited text file.

 *ASVs_table_TagJumpFilt.txt; first 4 samples and 4 ASVs:*